 All meals are planned by the registered dietician with the needs and desires of the residents in mind.
 Visitors bringing in food of any kind, candy and/or other snacks for any resident must check with the neighborhood nurse to be sure that anything brought in will fit in with any special diet which may have been prescribed by the physician.
 Please bring only the amount of food that will be likely eaten during the period of time you are visiting.
 If food needs refrigeration, please bring to any staff member so it can be labeled and dated.
 All food needs to be stored in proper closed containers.
 Food stored in the refrigerator will be held for three days from the date they are placed in the refrigerator and then discarded.
 All unlabeled food will be discarded immediately.
-The daily food menu is available on Channel 2502.
-The kitchen phone number is (239) 359-6014.
+The kitchen phone number is 239-359-6014.